thebuggenie/thebuggenie/README.md

 GENERAL INSTALLATION NOTES
 --------------------------

-### 1: Download and install composer.json
+### 1: Download and install Composer

-The Bug Genie uses a dependency resolution tool called composer, which must be downloaded and run before The Bug Genie can be installed or used.
+The Bug Genie uses a dependency resolution tool called Composer, which must be downloaded and run before The Bug Genie can be installed or used.

-Download and install composer.json from http://getcomposer.org
+Download and install Composer from http://getcomposer.org

 ### 2: Install The Bug Genie dependencies